 Application design considerations for mission-critical workloads

-The baseline mission critical reference architecture illustrates a highly reliable workload through a simple online catalog application.
-The end users can browse through a catalog of items, see details of an item, and post ratings and comments for items.
-This article focuses on reliability and resiliency aspects of a mission-critical application, such as asynchronous processing of requests and how to achieve high throughput within a solution.
+The baseline mission-critical reference architecture uses a simple online catalog application to illustrate a highly reliable workload.
+Users can browse through a catalog of items, review item details, and post ratings and comments for items.
+This article focuses on the reliability and resiliency aspects of a mission-critical application, such as asynchronous request processing and how to achieve high throughput within a solution.

 Important

-GitHub logo The guidance is backed by a production-grade reference implementation which showcases mission critical application development on Azure.
-This implementation can be used as a basis for further solution development in your first step towards production.
+GitHub logo A production-grade reference implementation that showcases mission-critical application development on Azure supports the guidance in this article.
+You can use this implementation as a basis for further solution development in your first step toward production.

 Application composition

-For high-scale mission critical applications, it's essential to optimize the architecture for end-to-end scalability and resilience.
-This state can be achieved through separation of components into functional units that can operate independently.
-Apply this separation at all levels on the application stack, allowing each part of the system to scale independently and meet changes in demand.
+For high-scale mission-critical applications, you must optimize the architecture for end-to-end scalability and resilience.
+You can separate components into functional units that can operate independently.
+Apply this separation at all levels on the application stack so that each part of the system can scale independently and meet changes in demand.
+The implementation demonstrates this approach.

-An example of that approach is shown in the implementation.
-The application uses stateless API endpoints, which decouple long-running write requests asynchronously through a messaging broker.
-The workload is composed in a way that the whole AKS cluster and other dependencies in the stamp can be deleted and recreated at any time.
-The main components are:
+The application uses stateless API endpoints that decouple long-running write requests asynchronously through a messaging broker.
+The workload's composition enables you to delete and recreate whole Azure Kubernetes Service (AKS) clusters and other dependencies in the stamp at any time.
+The main components of the application are:

-• User interface (UI): single-page web application accessed by end users is hosted in Azure Storage Account's static website hosting.
+• User interface (UI): A single-page web application that users can access.
+The UI is hosted in an Azure Storage account's static website hosting.

-• API (CatalogService): REST API called by the UI application, but available for other potential client applications.
+• API (CatalogService): A REST API that's called by the UI application but still available for other potential client applications.

-• Worker (BackgroundProcessor): background worker, which processes write requests to the database by listening to new events on the message bus.
-This component does not expose any APIs.
+• Worker (BackgroundProcessor): A background worker that listens to new events on the message bus and processes the write requests to the database.
+This component doesn't expose any APIs.

-• Health service API (HealthService): used to report the health of the application by checking if critical components (database, messaging bus) are working.
+• Health service API (HealthService): An API that reports the health of the application by checking if critical components are working, such as the database or messaging bus.

-The API, worker, and health check applications are referred to as workload and hosted as containers in a dedicated AKS namespace (called workload).
-There's no direct communication between the pods.
-The pods are stateless and able to scale independently.
+The workload consists of the API, worker, and health check applications.
+A dedicated AKS namespace called workload hosts the workload as containers.
+No direct communication occurs between the pods.
+The pods are stateless and can scale independently.

-1. Ingress controller: Nginx Ingress Controller is used to route incoming requests to the workload and load balance between pods.
-It is exposed through Azure Load Balancer with a public IP address (but only accessed through Azure Front Door).
+• An NGINX ingress controller: Routes incoming requests to the workload and load balances between pods.
+The NGINX ingress controller is exposed through Azure Load Balancer with a public IP address but can only be accessed through Azure Front Door.

-2. Cert manager: Jetstack's cert-manager is used to auto-provision SSL/TLS certificates (using Let's Encrypt) for the ingress rules.
+• Cert manager: Jetstack's cert-manager autoprovisions Transport Layer Security (TLS) certificates by using Let's Encrypt for the ingress rules.

-3. CSI secrets driver: Azure Key Vault Provider for Secrets Store CSI is used to securely read secrets such as connection strings from Azure Key Vault.
+• Secrets Store CSI Driver: The Azure Key Vault provider for Secrets Store CSI Driver securely reads secrets, such as connection strings from Key Vault.

 Database connection

 Due to the ephemeral nature of deployment stamps, avoid persisting state within the stamp as much as possible.
-State should be persisted in an externalized data store.
-To support the reliability SLO, that data store needs to be resilient.
-It's recommended that you use managed (PaaS) services combined with native SDK libraries that automatically handle timeouts, disconnects and other failure states.
+You should persist state in an externalized data store.
+To support the reliability service-level objective (SLO), create a resilient data store.
+We recommend that you use managed, or platform as a service (PaaS), solutions in combination with native SDK libraries that automatically handle timeouts, disconnects, and other failure states.

 In the reference implementation, Azure Cosmos DB serves as the main data store for the application.
-Azure Cosmos DB was chosen because it provides multi-region writes.
-Each stamp can write to the Azure Cosmos DB replica in the same region with Azure Cosmos DB internally handling data replication and synchronization between regions.
-Azure Cosmos DB for NoSQL is used because it supports all capabilities of the database engine.
+Azure Cosmos DB provides multi-region writes.
+Each stamp can write to the Azure Cosmos DB replica in the same region, and Azure Cosmos DB internally handles data replication and synchronization between regions.
+Azure Cosmos DB for NoSQL supports all capabilities of the database engine.

 For more information, see Data platform for mission-critical workloads.